Kaiser Permanente offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 Do you have a chronic health condition, such as arthritis, diabetes, or asthma, or care for someone who does?
-If so, you might be interested in becoming a workshop leader for Living Well with Chronic Conditions or Living Well with Diabetes.
+If so, you might be interested in becoming a program leader for our Living Well programs.

-Living Well Workshops give people with one or more chronic conditions the skills and confidence to take control of their health and their lives.
+Living Well programs give people with one or more chronic conditions the skills and confidence to take control of their health and their lives.
 The six-week workshop series is led by pairs of trained volunteer leaders who follow a structured curriculum that includes learning sessions, brainstorming, skill building, and problem solving.
-Living Well leaders have the satisfying role of facilitating the workshops to engage participants in a way that can have a life-long impact.

 - Have a chronic health condition or care for someone who does

-- Successfully use skills learned from taking a Living Well with Chronic Conditions workshop or Living Well With Diabetes workshop
+- Successfully use skills learned from taking a Living Well program.

 - Be able to attend leader training